Aarya0310/Green-AI/README.md

 ## Project 2: Waste Sorting Using Computer Vision Model ♻️

 ### Description
+Improper waste management is a growing environmental issue that contributes to pollution, resource wastage, and adverse effects on human health.
+Manual waste sorting, while common, is often inefficient, prone to errors, and labor-intensive.
+Automating this process can significantly improve recycling efficiency and reduce the environmental footprint.

-This project automates waste classification using a computer vision model.
-It identifies and categorizes waste into types such as plastic, paper, and glass, enabling more efficient recycling processes.
+This project employs a computer vision model to classify waste items into specific categories, such as plastic, glass, paper, and organic materials.
+By leveraging a Convolutional Neural Network (CNN) fine-tuned on waste classification datasets, the model achieves high accuracy in distinguishing various types of waste.

+The solution is designed to be scalable, making it suitable for integration into industrial automated waste sorting systems or small-scale local recycling units.
+By reducing dependency on manual sorting and improving precision, this project aims to promote sustainable waste management practices globally.

 ### Features
 - Input: Images of waste items.